temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

 }
 ```

-Should the text-to-speech conversion request fail, it uses Temporal to retry its request.
-The actual request lives in its own method to make the code cleaner and easier to follow.
+The conversion code lives in its own method to make the project easier to follow.
-Your API request won't work without your OpenAI bearer token, so make sure to set your environment variable before running this app.
-The app _will_ check and error early if you forget.
-The `TTSActivities` class stores both the bearer token and a canonical path to your input file.
+It uses the bearer token, which is stored within the `TTSActivities` class, along with a canonical path to your input file.
-This lets you know where to move your output file after your conversion is done:
+The path helps you determine where to move your completed output file after your conversion is done:

 ```java
 public class TTSActivitiesImpl implements TTSActivities {